Bikki2715/netflix_analysis/README.md

 FROM netflix
 WHERE TO_DATE(date_added, 'Month DD, YYYY') >= CURRENT_DATE - INTERVAL '5 years';
 ```
+output : here it was long data output
 **Objective:** Retrieve content added to Netflix in the last 5 years.

 ### 7. Find All Movies/TV Shows by Director 'Rajiv Chilaka'